 For cosmetic solutions, topical steroids can help thicken hair, and hair transplants are another option.
 Some people, of course, simply embrace their baldness.

-Next, check out these 11 natural remedies to treat hair loss.
+Next, check out 11 natural remedies for hair loss that are worth trying.